DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 	}

 	fun _F Int(Int) {
 		!!
-Internal functions
+Private functions
 	}

 }
 ```

-The difference between external and internal members is that internal members will not be considered as part of the class's interface for the purposes of promising, automatic interfacing, and type union definition.
+The difference between public and private members is that internal members will not be considered as part of the class's interface for the purposes of promising, automatic interfacing, and type union definition.

-Internal members can be accessed from inside the constructor  as they are in scope for all of the constructors methods
+Private members can be accessed from inside the constructor as they are in scope for all of the constructors methods

 ## Properties
+Note: properties are likely to be removed from scope to optimize field access from objects.
+Otherwise, field access would always be as slow as a function call.

 Defining properties is done using the get and set keywords.
 Inside the body of a setter, the provided value can be referenced by the name of the setter.